espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Suffocate.md

 **Failure** The creature takes full damage.
 For the duration, the creature must hold its breath or suffocate.

 **Critical Failure** The creature takes double damage, and all the air is pulled from the creature's lungs.
-The creature falls [[Unconscious]] and starts suffocating for the duration.
+The creature falls [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unconscious]] and starts suffocating for the duration.

 * * *